AI-14/Middle-Eastern-Weather-Phenomenon-Classification/README.md

   Course Project: ICS 471/211 - Artificial Neural Networks and Deep Learning

  ## Description
- A deep learning project for detecting weather conditions from images.
+ A deep learning project for detecting weather conditions in the Middle Eastern region from RGB images.
 For a detailed info, check *ICS471 Project Report.pdf*.

   ## Installation And Usage
 <details>